alex-kj-chin/theoryprep/index.md

 # Announcements

+(7/16ish) Week 8 materials are up.
+Pset will be up tomorrow.

 (7/13) The week 7 pset was changed slightly.
 Please redownload to get the most recent version.

 (7/10ish) The week 7 materials are up.